 The translated words quota is the number of translations the software will make of the words of your content.

-If you want to translate 100K words into just another language, your translated words quota is 100K.
+If you want to translate 100K words into another language, your translated words quota is 100K.
 If you want to translate those 100K words into two languages, your translated word quota will be 200K.
-But if you want to translate the 100K words into five languages, then the translated words quota will be 500K, so that you will need the second plan.
+But if you want to translate the 100K words into five languages, the translated phrase quota will be 500K, so you will need the second plan.

 I recommend you start with one month’s free trial, see Linguise live in action on your website, and then upgrade to your needs.